 AM: Visit our website, www.mainewindjammer.com or call us at 1-800-869-0604.

 I’ve added a trip on the J. & E. Riggin to my bucket list; how about you?
-Here are the recipes that will be posted this week from Sugar & Salt as prepared by the Virtual Potluck team:
+Here are the recipes that will be posted this week from Sugar & Salt as prepared by the Virtual Potluck team.
+(Note not all of them are diabetic-friendly.)

 - Cauliflower, Cheddar, and Jalapeno Soup from Cookistry